 The economic situation is reflected in the policies of policy makers and the political landscape.
 What drives political change is the perception of well being in a country and the economic and job market situation.
 Without economic prosperity and growth people tend to migrate in search of better opportunities or they ask for change and populist movements take power.

-At the end of the day people want to be prosperous, great companies and an ecosystem that propels innovation and growth is what is necessary for having strong GDP growth.
+At the end of the day people want to be prosperous.
+Great companies and an ecosystem that propels innovation and growth is what is necessary for having strong GDP growth.
 It is why the practice of managing a business and creating value not only for shareholders, but also for employees and creating jobs is a fundamental task that policy makers should address.

 Countries like Ireland are successful in attracting foreign direct investments by having a lower tax regime and a business ecosystem that attracts capital and companies that want to invest and create opportunities.
 If the E.U. wants to become competitive it should follow the Irish model of attracting investments.

-The degree of financial innovation and complexity has on one hand facilitated the transfer of capital between savers and borrowers on the other hand it has created risks of too much complexity in the pricing of these financial instruments.
+The degree of financial innovation and complexity has on one hand facilitated the transfer of capital between savers and borrowers: on the other hand it has created risks of too much complexity in the pricing of these financial instruments.
 That is why the government should pay attention to financial innovation, and possibly regulate the industry or else face the risk of another financial crisis.
-It is obvious that laissez fair policy could trigger another wave of speculation and therefore another crisis.
+It is obvious that laissez faire policy could trigger another wave of speculation and therefore another crisis.

 The solution is to stimulate entrepreneurship and innovation and create great companies with great products.
 Companies like Space X and Virgin Galactic are pioneers in space exploration and are investing heavily in this new frontier.
 If we are revolutionizing transportation on one hand through UBER, LYFT and the sharing economy, the race to innovate and find new ways to transport goods and people has just begun and has never stopped.
 The thing to realize is that these new industries create jobs and a supply chain and ecosystem that makes growth spur.
 Clusters of industries that are profitable and technologically advanced, patent protected and with barriers to entry is how an economy can create industries that are profitable, and while old ones get destroyed, new ones get created and new opportunities emerge.

 The cost of doing business should be low, with few bureaucracies, low taxes and a financial system that supports long term entrepreneurship and long term growth.
 It’s been a tough decade, with various political and economic turmoil, from wars to economic crisis and cycles.
-Eventually the future remains in our hands and our abilities to deal with crisis.
+Eventually the future remains in our hands and our abilities to deal with crises.